DUI Field Sobriety Tests in Fort Walton Beach

-The National Highway Traffic Safety Administration has sanctioned three field sobriety tests: the horizontal gaze nystagmus, the one-leg stand, and the walk-and-turn tests.
-Each of these three standardized tests are used to examine a suspect’s demeanor, determine their impairment, give them the probable cause they need to make an arrest, and ultimately supply the prosecuting attorney with extra “ammunition” against you.
-While Field Sobriety Testing is nationally recognized as being reliable, there are several ways that an aggressive Fort Walton Beach DUI defense attorney can have the relevance of the tests you performed greatly diminished and even at times deemed inadmissible in court.
+The National Highway Traffic Safety Administration has sanctioned three field sobriety tests: the horizontal gaze nystagmus, the one-leg stand and the walk-and-turn tests.
+Each of these three standardized tests are used to examine a suspect’s demeanor, determine their impairment, give them the probable cause they need to make an arrest and ultimately supply the prosecuting attorney with extra “ammunition” against you.
+While Field Sobriety Testing is nationally recognized as being reliable, there are several ways that an aggressive criminal defense attorney can have the relevance of the tests you performed greatly diminished and even at times deemed inadmissible in court.

 Challenging Your Field Sobriety Test

-At Flaherty Defense Firm, we believe that every single detail of your case is significant.
-Not only will we keep you informed about the status of your case, and be available to you 24/7, but we will also be working on challenging the validity of the Field Sobriety Tests in your Fort Walton Beach DUI case.
-We do this by demanding all evidence against you from the State.
-More times than not, there is video evidence from the arresting officers patrol car camera or body camera.
-My team and I look for mistakes the officer may have made while administering the FSTs.
-While watching the video we also look for conditions that may have affected the outcome of your Field Sobriety Test.
+I believe that every single detail of your case is significant.
+Not only will I keep you informed about the status of your case, and be available to you 24/7, but I will also be working on challenging the validity of the FSTs in your Fort Walton Beach DUI case.
+I will carefully review the reports and video evidence to look for mistakes the officer may have made while administering the FSTs and also for conditions that may have affected the outcome of your Field Sobriety Tests.
 These conditions include poor lighting, wet roads, uneven surfaces and misleading instructions from the officer.
-We often use factors like these as leverage to have charges either dismissed or reduced to a lower charge of Reckless Driving.
+These factors can be used as leverage to have charges either dismissed or reduced to a lesser charge.

 Defending Field Sobriety Test “Fails” in Fort Walton Beach

 I know that if you are reading this page you have likely already been arrested.
-If that is not the case, I urge you NOT to perform FSTs if you are ever pulled over for suspicion of Driving under the Influence.
+If that is not the case, I urge you NOT to perform FSTs if you are ever pulled over in Fort Walton Beach for suspicion of Driving under the Influence.
 I have seen over the years that they are designed for you to fail and just give the State more evidence against you.
-If you were arrested and did submit to FSTs, I urge you not to give up hope.
+If you were arrested and did FSTs, I urge you not to give up hope.

-We will discuss your options and go over the Field Sobriety Tests that you performed and formulate a plan to use them to our advantage or get them thrown out.
-If you did not do FSTs and were still arrested, we will tell you how we plan on attacking your Driving Under the Influence charge.
+We will discuss your options and go over the Field Sobriety Tests that you performed and formulate a plan to minimize their impact on your case.
+If you did not do FSTs and were still arrested, we will tell you how we plan on attacking your DUI charge.